jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Regardless, this is where antagonists come from.

-And since their skillset is to be maneuvre and jostle for position in the heirarchy of a massive shoe company, or fridge company, their skills are obviously transferable in the Internet Age.
-Thus, the people who are well-paid in money and status by the aging Industrial Age, try to keep the past alive as long as they can.
+And since their skillset is to maneuvre and jostle for position in the heirarchy of a massive shoe company or a fridge company, their skills are not obviously transferable in the Internet Age.
+Thus, these people often try to keep the past alive as long as they can.

 Even if it drives our economy to shit, and makes our jobs suck.